 Zoe Profile

 I am currently living in Turkey for a year and I love to travel on my free weekends.
-Originally I am from the United States and I thus have seen a lot of the sites there.
-Visiting WHS allows me to get out of my travel comfort zone and really notice new parts of the world that I otherwise would have been ignorant to.
+I started WHS-specific traveling earlier this year (2025).
+Originally, I am from the United States -- so I have seen a lot of the sites there!

 • 1 star: I personally could not see the value of the sight -- I don't think I have rated any site this so far!
 Perhaps if the site is closed to the public it would receive 1 star from me.